 The Department of Industry, Innovation and Science commissioned this update on the benefit cost analysis contained in the 2012 report, for residential buildings, to help inform potential policy settings for future.

 House Energy Efficiency Inspections Project

-Concerns were raised in various forums that the energy efficiency features of houses that are required to achieve the minimum energy efficiency standards in the National Construction Code (NCC) (Australian Building Codes Board, 2015), e.g. insulation and weather sealing, are often poorly installed by builders, thus leading to houses that have lower energy efficiency performance than expected.
+Concerns were raised in various forums that the energy efficiency features of houses that are required to achieve the minimum energy efficiency standards in the NCC (Australian Building Codes Board, 2015), e.g. insulation and weather sealing, are often poorly installed by builders, thus leading to houses that have lower energy efficiency performance than expected.
 There has also been little data collected on newly built houses to quantify air‐tightness and assess the quality of installation of insulation and heating/cooling ductwork.

-This study investigated new house construction around Australia to gain insight into the quality of house construction with regard to the energy efficiency aspects of air‐tightness and quality of installation of insulation and heating/cooling ductwork and involved recruiting 20 houses in each capital city around Australia (Darwin was not included).
+This study investigated new house construction around Australia to gain insight into the quality of house construction with regard to the energy efficiency aspects of air‐tightness and quality of installation of insulation and heating and cooling ductwork and involved recruiting 20 houses in each capital city around Australia (Darwin was not included).

 Response to the Environment and Communications References Committee report